CI-Problem-Visualizer/JenkinsEC2/Deployment/README.md

   script execution), and check the box at the bottom which says that it will make Jenkins restart.
 This should then immediately cause Jenkins to begin restarting.
 The restart should not take long at all, just a few seconds.
-- Run `./jenkins_create_job.sh CodeSpyGlass_config.xml` to create the
+- Run `./jenkins_create_job.sh` to create the CodeSpyGlass pipeline job.
-  CodeSpyGlass pipeline job
 - Set up the global pipeline library by going to 'Manage Jenkins > Configure System > Global Pipeline Libraries' and configure it as follows: